philona123/philona123/README.md

 - 💬 Ask me about any tech stuffs
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/philona-reetha-sebastian/)
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I love playing Chess and Badminton.
-And I am a great fan of William Zabka and Cobra Kai Series.
+- ⚡ Fun fact: I love playing Chess♟ and Badminton🏸.
+And I am a great fan of William Zabka and Cobra Kai Series🐍👊.